URiem/geography-game/README.md

 #### Intial Stage

 At the initial stage the site will include a welcome section that displays the rules of the game and lets the user input a username, then the user is given a choice of four levels of difficulty of the game.
 Finally the game will start and run though 10 questions at the chosen level.
-An end of game page will then be shown where the user can opt to play the game again.
+An end of game page will then load, here the user can opt to play the game again.

 #### Future Additions